 It’s no surprise such people don’t want to be the reason anyone is unhappy, ever.
 But with this very strong requirement come strong fears of breaking it, and when fears enter the picture, we’re fucked.

-Today we’ll explore how paradoxically the more morally commited people are, the more Game of Life problems they experience, in a Life supposed to be designed to reward the very same qualities they have.
+Today we’ll explore how paradoxically the more morally committed people are, the more Game of Life problems they experience, in a Life supposed to be designed to reward the very same qualities they have.
 How did it come to this?
 Be patient, it’s a long and complicated story of striving for perfection and purity where they don’t exist.

 In theory, honesty and true morality is great on all levels… if we were all perfect, honest, moral humans.
 Let’s get back to morality and do what we do to all “trap words” – segment it to pieces.